My H-index is currently 29 (using Google Scholar data).

 For Twitter addicts, a suggestion: just avoid to tweet too hard.

-Spaghetti Bolognese does not exist: BBC video and Wikipedia entry (even if someone might try to convince you starting from an early age).
+Spaghetti Bolognese do not exist: BBC video and Wikipedia entry (even if someone might try to convince you starting from an early age).
 Try instead Tagliatelle alla Bolognese, the real thing.
+This survey about Italian food recipes that are not from Italy at all might also be helpful.

 Create xkcd Style Diagrams in TeX